-Because now, Jones is in trouble with New York State Attorney general Letitia Jones, who has been coming down hard this month on anyone selling coronavirus-related snake oil products.
+Because now, Jones is in trouble with New York State Attorney general Letitia James, who has been coming down hard this month on anyone selling coronavirus-related snake oil products.
 On Wednesday she sent him a cease-and-desist letter demanding he stop.

 "As the coronavirus continues to pose serious risks to public health, Alex Jones has spewed outright lies and has profited off of New Yorkers' anxieties," said Attorney General James.
 "Mr. Jones' public platform has not only given him a microphone to shout inflammatory rhetoric, but his latest mistruths are incredibly dangerous and pose a serious threat to the public health of New Yorkers and individuals across the nation.
 If these unlawful violations do not cease immediately, my office will not hesitate to take legal action and hold Mr. Jones accountable for the harm he's caused.
 Any individual, company, or entity that deceives the public and preys on innocent civilians will pay for their unlawful actions."

 Also on Wednesday, James sent out a cease-and-desist letter to The Silver Edge, another colloidal silver shilling company, and another to Dr. Sherill Sellman, who has been selling colloidal silver products both on her website and on televangelist Jim Bakker's show.
-This past weekend, Jones sent a cease-and-desist letter to Bakker himself.
+This past weekend, James sent a cease-and-desist letter to Bakker himself.